 The process known as ShprRprt.dll or Smrt-Shpr.dll belongs to software ShopperReports or Smart-Shopper by ShopperReports (www.shopperreports.com) or SmartShopper Networks (www.smartshopper.com) or SmartShopper Software Development.

-Description: ShoppingReport.dll is located in a subfolder of "C:\Program Files".
+Description: ShoppingReport.dll is not essential for Windows and will often cause problems.
+ShoppingReport.dll is located in a subfolder of "C:\Program Files".

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are 100EB1FD-D03E-47FD-81F3-EE91287F9465 or 258C9770-1713-4021-8D7E-1F184A2BD754.
-The ShoppingReport.dll file is a file without information about the developer of this file.
+IDs used by this BHO include 100EB1FD-D03E-47FD-81F3-EE91287F9465 or 258C9770-1713-4021-8D7E-1F184A2BD754.
+The ShoppingReport.dll file is a file with no information about its developer.
 The program is not visible.
-It is able to change the behavior or monitor Internet Explorer.
+It is able to change the behavior of, or monitor Internet Explorer.
 It is not a Windows core file.
 ShoppingReport.dll is a Verisign signed file.
 ShoppingReport.dll is certified by a trustworthy company.
 ShoppingReport.dll is able to connect to the Internet.
-Therefore the technical security rating is 46% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 43% dangerous; however you should also read the user reviews.